Norman-Hohenstaufen Castle (Sannicandro di Bari): Norman period

 In 1071, after three years of siege, Bari fell into the hands of the Norman Robert Guiscard, Duke of Apulia, and Sannicandro was proclaimed Barony and part of the County of Montescaglioso.
 The Castle of Sannicandro was at this point completely restored with Norman architecture.
 The four corner towers were rebuilt on the Byzantine ruins and connected by a solid curtain to four central towers.
 Eastward a wide moat and a drawbridge were built alongside the main tower, isolating and protecting the castle.
 The baronial palace was built behind the north curtain, with a rescue tunnel leading to the church of S. John outside the walls, built by the Normans themselves.
-When, finally, in 1087, the sacred relics of St. Nicholas arrived in Bari, in the Castle was built a chapel dedicated to the saint.
+When, finally, in 1087, the sacred relics of Saint Nicholas arrived in Bari, in the Castle was built a chapel dedicated to the saint.

 The last Norman Baron was William De Tot, who ruled the fief of Sannicandro presumably between 1150 and 1170, after a brief period, between 1131 and 1134, during which the barony was held by Count Guido da Venosa.